pcibraro/Windows-Azure-Solr/README.md

 ## Copy the binaries
 1. Download and extract on your local computer the latest version SolrInstWRMMDDYYYY.zip (for example SolrInstWR06072012.zip) from https://github.com/MSOpenTech/Windows-Azure-Solr/downloads.

-2. Please make sure that you unblock all the dll�s and config files using instructions at http://msdn.microsoft.com/en-us/library/ee890038(VS.100).aspx.
+2. Please make sure that you unblock all the dll's and config files using instructions at http://msdn.microsoft.com/en-us/library/ee890038(VS.100).aspx.

 3. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above.